 It depends upon your driving record and where the ticket occurred.
 Since this is your first ticket, the restriction for having a prior misdemeanor speeding offence on your record would not apply.
 The only other restriction against supervision would be if the speeding offence...Read more »

 I appreciate Mr. Ooink's answer.
 He has very thoroughly discussed the issues that come with being an out of state driver.
-I would only add that if you want to be fully aware of the impact on your license, you should also consult with a traffic attorney from the state in which...Read more »
+I would only add that if you want to be fully aware of the impact on your license, you should also consult with a traffic attorney from the state in...Read more »

 My son got a Non-Traffic complaint and notice to appear in court on a specific day/time.
 As of 2 hours before our time in court, the officer still had not filed the ticket.
 Our lawyer told us not to appear since it wasn't even filed yet.
-All of a sudden the officer showed up to file the ticket...
+All of a sudden the officer showed up to file the...
 Read more »

 first, I would advise that you take everything here with a grain of salt and run it by your lawyer.
 With that being said, they have an obligation to turn in the tickets within 48 Hours of writing the ticket however in practice this is rarely an enforced rule.
 You may have...Read more »